athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Kholo Sergeant.md

     desc: "`pf2:1` (auditory,linguistic) The kholo sergeant commands its allies to reposition.
 Any allies who hear and understand this order can use a reaction to Step."

   - name: "Pack Attack"
-    desc: "  A kholo hunter deals 1d4 extra damage to any creature that's within reach of at least two of the kholo hunter's allies."
+    desc: "  A kholo sergeant deals 1d4 extra damage to any creature that's within reach of at least two of the kholo sergeant's allies."

   - name: "Rugged Travel"
     desc: "  A kholo ignores the first square of difficult terrain they move into each time they Step or Stride."